 It not only affects the person themselves, but also impacts families, caregivers, communities and societies on a local, national and international scale.

-These numbers will help us all better understand the effects of dementia in our communities and province.
-This is a growing disease that with more awareness and understanding in the general public, we can receive more support and resources to ultimately find a cure as well as reduce the stigma and misconception of the disease’s overall perception.
+This is a growing disease, but with increased awareness and understanding in the general public, we can receive more support and resources to ultimately find a cure as well as reduce the stigma and misconception of the disease’s overall perception.
+These statistics below can help us all better understand the effects of dementia in our communities and province.

 - There are an estimated 661,500 Canadians living with dementia.
 By 2050, this is expected to rise to 1,700,000, a triple increase in less than 30 years.